JOIN US AT WEEKLY MEETINGS

 UPCOMING SPEAKER

 Join us Wednesday for our weekly meeting in Charter Hall on the third floor of the City Market Building; networking and lunch begin at 12:00PM.
-We will listen to Armistead Lemon, Head of North Cross School.
-Armistead will talk about the growth of North Cross and the planned next steps.
+We will listen to Jonathan Pait, Branch Executive of the YMCA Express at Gainsborough, give a brief history of the YMCA in the Gainsboro/Northwest Roanoke area, and the impact it has played in our community since 1953, including current programs and events that support and inspire the Roanoke municipality.

 ----------------------------------------------